djdron/vortextracker/readme.txt

 6.2.
 Ctrl+I - insert empty pattern line (with moving).

+6.3.
+Numpad * - double pattern size with inserting empty pattern lines between
+     old lines.

 7. Working with selection

 7.1.
-Ctrl+C, Ctrl+Insert - copy selection to clipbord.
+Ctrl+C, Ctrl+Insert - copy selection to clipboard.

 7.2.
 Ctrl+X, Shift+Delete - same with clearing selection values.

 7.3.
 Ctrl+V, Shift+Insert - inserting from clipboard (to right and to down from
      cursor or from upper left corner of selection).
 In case of selection is defined, insertion not exceeds its bounds.

 7.4.
-Num + and Num - - transpose 1 semiton up and down.
+Ctrl+Alt+V - same as usual inserting from clipboard, but without replacing
+     non-empty values with empty ones (i.e. merging).

 7.5.
+Numpad + and Numpad - - transpose 1 semitone up and down.

-Ctrl+Num + and Ctrl+Num - - transpose 1 octave up and down.
+7.6.
+Ctrl+Numpad + and Ctrl+Numpad - - transpose 1 octave up and down.

 8. Test playing of pattern's part

 8.1.
-Any pushed key during inputing data - play current line.
+Any pushed key during inputting data - play current line.

 8.2.
 Pushed Enter key - play pattern from current cursor position until key is pushed.
-If any looping is on, pattern will be playing ciclically,
+If any looping is on, pattern will be playing cyclically,

 9. Other

 9.1.
 0 on NumPad - on/off Auto Envelope.

 9.2.
 Space - on/off Auto Step.

+9.3.
+Shift+Backspace - if Auto Step is on do step backward.

 Right mouse button can call pop-up menu, which duplicates some key combinations (useful if you are using keyboard without Numpad, like in notebooks).